DanAncona/django-mini-lean/readme.md

 4. Don't forget to add any test users as developers in the app. (otherwise you will get a hopelessly generic error from FB when you try the sharing)

 5. Edit the EXPERIMENTS dict in views.py.
-If you run the local server and load the root at this point, you will get this error:
+If you run the local server and load the root at this point, you will get this error: "DoesNotExist at /

-'''
-DoesNotExist at /
-Experiment matching query does not exist.
+Experiment matching query does not exist."
-'''

 6. You're on the right path now.
 Go to /loadexperiment and the experiment you set up in the EXPERIMENTS dict will be loaded into the Experiment model.